alexeyfv/blog/_posts/2023/01/2023-01-30-react-html-annotations.md

 tags: typescript react
 ---

-I changed my job last november and became Full Stack Developer in a new team.
-Now I have lots of work related with frontend, espesially with `React` and `TypeScript`.
+I changed my job last November and became a Full Stack Developer in a new team.
+Now I have lots of work related with frontend, especially with `React` and `TypeScript`.
 A few weeks ago, I had a task to implement annotations support in our application that we are developing.
 This article briefly describes the approaches that can be used to create an application with text annotations.

 ## What is required?